kathyisawesome/wc-mnm-categories/README.md

 2. "Use product categories for contents" - search for and select product categories.
 Mix and Match will then display all products in those categories as options for the Mix and M atch container product.

 ![screenshot of product data meta box](https://user-images.githubusercontent.com/507025/79798240-eeaba680-8315-11ea-95b3-07991394a52e.png)

+### Known issues

+RC4 fixes an issue with some front-end calls to admin-ajax.php remove the products from the cart.
+But the issue could still happen if the user is an admin and can switch to the dashboard then return to the cart.
+The core Mix and Match plugin needs some refactoring to avoid this entirely.